farisachugthai/utilities/README.rst

 * As an alternative to a pip install, obtain the source code and run the `setup.py`_ file.

-  If you are on a Unix-like system, the following will ensure everything below pyutil/ is in your PATH.
+If you are on a Unix-like system, the following will ensure everything below pyutil/ is in your PATH and give you the ability to modify the source code in place.

 .. code-block:: sh